Growth of regular partitions 4: strong regularity and the pairs partition: Introduction

+\end{enumerate} \end{theorem} The proof of this theorem draws on tools developed by the author over the course of several papers, namely \cite{Terry.2021b,Terry.2022, Terry.2024b, Terry.2024a}.
+We note the polynomial upper bound in (2) was first proved in \cite{Terry.2022}.
+We will reprove it in this paper using similar techniques, in part to provide a template for the very similar proof of the upper bound in (3).
+Our proofs will also make explicit the fact that the upper bounds in (2) and (3) can be obtained while simultaneously minimizing the size of the vertex partition relative to parameters $\e_1'$ and $\e_2'$ which are polynomially related to the original $\e_1$ and $\e_2$.

-Theorem \ref{thm:mainL} suggests a close connection between the growth of $L_{\calH}$ and the growth of $M_{\calH}$ in the graphs setting.
-This can be seen in the similarity of the growth rates in Theorems \ref{thm:alljump} and \ref{thm:mainL}.
-Further, many of the combinatorial arguments in the proof of Theorem \ref{thm:mainL} are related to the proof of Theorem \ref{thm:alljump} appearing in \cite{Terry.2024b}.
+Theorem \ref{thm:mainL2} suggests a close connection between the growth of $L_{\calH}$ and the growth of $M_{\calH}$ in the graphs setting.
+This can be seen in the similarity of the growth rates in Theorems \ref{thm:alljump} and \ref{thm:mainL2}.
+Further, many of the combinatorial arguments in the proof of Theorem \ref{thm:mainL2} are related to the proof of Theorem \ref{thm:alljump} appearing in \cite{Terry.2024b}.

-The proof of Theorem \ref{thm:mainL} shows the properties in ranges (2) and (3) are exactly those of finite $\VC_2$-dimension (see Section \ref{sec:VC2} for details).
-As a corollary of Theorem \ref{thm:mainL} and results from part 3 of this series \cite{Terry.2024c}, we also show that $L_{\calH}(\e_1,\e_2)=1$ if and only if $T_{\calH}$ falls into ranges (2),(3), or (4) in Theorem \ref{thm:strong}.
+Our proof of Theorem \ref{thm:mainL2} will give combinatorial characterizations of the properties falling into each growth class.
+For instance, we will show the properties in ranges (2) and (3) of Theorem \ref{thm:mainL2} are exactly those of finite $\VC_2$-dimension (see Section \ref{sec:VC2} for details).
+As a corollary of the combinatorial characterizations arising from Theorems \ref{thm:mainL2} and Theorem \ref{thm:strong1}, we prove that $L_{\calH}(\e_1,\e_2)=1$ if and only if $T_{\calH}$ falls into ranges (2),(3), or (4) in Theorem \ref{thm:strong1}.